 This report explores how digital and new technologies are redefining the travel and hospitality industry across the entire travel journey.
 Social media and mobile, in particular, are profoundly influencing the purchase decisions of modern affluent travelers.
 High-end travel brands and luxury hotels need to understand how these new developments are shaping their consumers’ decision process.

-Taking inspiration from a study by Google on consumers’ behaviors online for the travel and hospitality industry, we will organize this report into four essential phases.
+Taking inspiration from a study by Google on consumers’ online behaviors in the travel and hospitality industry, we will organize this report into four essential phases.
 It is critical for luxury travel brands to be present throughout each of these four phases if they want to positively influence their customers’ decisions.

 There are four essential travel phases that matter in the customer journey: